-Simply download the file and unpack it into the FG\ROOT/data/Aircraft subdirectory of your installation.
+Simply download the file and uncompress it into the data/Aircraft subdirectory of your installation.
 The aircraft are downloaded as .tar.gz files.
 Some computers will download them as .tar.gz.zip files.
-If so, simply rename the file to .tar.gz and unpack.
+If so, simply rename the file to .tar.gz before uncompressing them.
 If you are successful, there will be a new sub-directory in your FG\ROOT/data/Aircraft directory containing the aircraft.
 Next time you run FlightGear, the new aircraft will be available.